firstcontributions/first-contributions/github-windows-vs-code-tutorial.md

 <img align="right" width="300" src="assets/fork.png" alt="fork this repository" />

 Fork this repo by clicking on the fork button on the top right of this page.
-This will create of copy of this repository in your GitHub account.
+This creates a copy of this repository in your GitHub account.

-GitHub keeps track of the relationship between your repo and the one you have forked it from.
-You can think of your repo as a working copy.
+GitHub keeps track of the relationship between your repository and the main repository which you forked it.You can think of your repository as a working copy.

-Most top-level GitHub repos (i.e. ones not forked from any other repo) have a small core team of people who can directly commit changes.
-All other contributors must fork the repo and make changes in the fork, then create a Pull Request to ask for their changes to be merged back into the top-level repo.
-If the top-level repo administrator likes the changes they will be merged and you will gain instant fame and fortune!
+Most top-level GitHub repositories (i.e. ones not forked from any other repo) have a small core team of people who can directly commit changes.
+All other contributors must fork the repo and make changes in the fork, then create a Pull Request to ask permission to merge their changes  back into the top-level repo.
+If the top-level repo administrator likes the changes they are merged to the top-level repo and you will gain instant fame and fortune!
 More on how to do that later.

 ## Clone your repository